 Mass and Imposition of Ashes | 8:00am and 7:30pm | Wednesday 14 February

 There will be a Low Mass at 8:00am and Solemn Mass at 7:30pm for Ash Wednesday, which both include the giving of ashes in the Choir Stalls.
 Ashes are an ancient sign of penitence.
 From the middle ages people have started Lent by being marked with an ash Cross.

-This Lent, we will be exploring aspects of St Paul’s writings with the help of some guest preachers.
+sacrament of the Kingdom of God.
+Mass on the Third Sunday of Lent (3 March) will feature a taught Eucharist.
 There will be facilitated discussions about the topics raised in the hall after mass.
 Stay for coffee and to reflect together – an ideal way to explore faith and learn more about each other while we’re gathered on Sundays.
-Our preachers are:

 Other Services to join during Lent

 Morning Prayer and Low Mass in the Choir Stalls.
 Daily.
 8:00am start.

 Midday Low Mass in the Lady Chapel on Mondays and in the Memorial Chapel on Fridays.
 12:20pm start.

 Jesus Prayer in the Memorial Chapel on Thursdays.
 5:00pm start.

 The Nazareth Community Gathering on Thursdays in the Lady Chapel.
 7:00pm – 8:00pm.